akshaybadola/s2cache/docs/index.md

 It can fetch citations and references from Semantic Scholar API
 <https://www.semanticscholar.org/product/api> and store in a local cache
 to avoid redundant requests to the service as the citation data fetches can be network intensive.
+It stores data in a consistent manner which can be formatted as required by user facing applications.

 ## Features

 - Async requests
--   Local JSON files based storage to avoid redundant requests
+- Local `JSON` files or `sqlite` based storage
 - Can fetch citations \> 10000 (Semantic Scholar API limit) when the full parsed citation graph is on disk.
+  + Also contains a small library to parse the full `citations` data and to split it for easy indexing.
 - Filter the data based on certain predicates like
   -   Year
   -   Author
   -   Title
   -   Venue
   -   CitationCount
 - Local cache of dumped Semantic Scholar Citation Data, for fetching citations with papers \> 10000.

 ## Installation